Palmetto Bug: What it is and How to Get Rid of it Quickly

 One of the easiest and cheapest ways to get rid of palmetto bugs quickly is to make a soapy water spray.
 All you have to do is fill a spray bottle with dish-washing liquid and some warm water.
 Just spray this around crevices, nooks, and spaces where you think roaches are hiding.
 You can make the soapy water solution even more effective by adding 20 drops of peppermint oil.

 But is soapy water really effective at eradicating palmetto bugs?
-A study published in the journal Parasites & Vectors found that soapy water has a larvicidal effect on roach larvae.
+A study published in the Journal of Economic Entomology found that soapy water can be used to kill roach larvae.
 A soap solution was also shown to be effective at killing cockroaches.11

 Soapy water is also a great way to eradicate aphids naturally and keep your plants free from infestations.